p10tyr/onvif-server/README.md

 - Port numbers in use error during startup
 - MAC shows the wrong IP

-Fenerally depends from OS to OS.
+Generally depends from OS to OS.
 Eg in Ubuntu 22.

 You need to run these commands to allow virtual interface max advertising - but you still need a differnt port per virtual IP